-The College is established to meet the needs of Bahrain community and the region for specialized and qualified cadres in administrative sciences; including business administration, accounting, finance, MIS and political sciences.
-The College contributes in creating opportunities to pursue graduate studies and scientific research in Master programmes within the framework of scientific thinking and practices.
-Also, it develops skills in decision-making in line with the requirements of modern and digital economy.
+To meet the needs of Bahrain community and the region for specialized and qualified cadres in administrative sciences including business administration, accounting, finance, MIS and political sciences.
+To contribute in creating opportunities to pursue graduate studies and scientific research in Master programmes that foster scientific thinking and practices, skills in decision-making in line with the requirements of modern and digital economy.